 The exhibition will be displayed in areas throughout the Museum, and visitors will have the opportunity to see the majestic poles of the Great Hall resting in temporary storage in the adjacent O’Brian Gallery.

-(Best experienced on a laptop or desktop computer, in full-screen view.
-Use your mouse to align the swirl-cursor with the target circles for a closer look and to read more about the massive carvings.)
+You can also explore the Great Hall online in its original state in the 360° virtual tour below, or click here to view.
+(Best experienced in full-screen view.
+Click and drag to align the swirl-cursor with the target circles for a closer look and to read more about the massive carvings.)

 Shake Up: Preserving What We Value is the first of two exhibitions at MOA to explore the theme of natural disasters and their implications.
 A Future for Memory: In the Aftermath of the 3/11 Disaster, curated by MOA’s Curator of Asia, Fuyubi Nakamura, is slated to open in early 2021.
 Based on research from the past seven years, its focus will be on changing physical and psychological landscapes in the aftermath of 2011 earthquake in Japan, and consider its local and global resonances.